Home / Posts tagged "Abstract Nature Art"

 Organic patterns and cool colors echo natural environments, which naturally lowers visual stress.

-Because of these qualities, designers frequently use artwork like Secret Garden as the visual centerpiece of wellness-focused interiors.
+Because of these qualities, designers frequently use artwork like Secret Garden as large canvas wall art for living rooms and the visual centerpiece of wellness-focused interiors.

 Secret Garden panoramic abstract wall art in a wellness retreat hallway interior